dkrajzew/degrotesque/README.md

 Introduction
 ============

-_degrotesque beautifies the web._
+*degrotesque beautifies the web.*

-__degrotesque__ is a [Python](https://www.python.org/) script.
-It loads an HTML file from the disc — or several in batch, one after the other — and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages&apos; appearance.
+**degrotesque** is a [Python](https://www.python.org/) script.
+It loads a text/markdown/HTML/XML file from the disc &mdash; or several in batch &mdash; and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representation for improving the pages&apos; appearance.

 E.g.: